 Several systems have been proposed for web scraping.
-There are systems which attempt to intelligently learn a site's structure [14], [22] and others which rely on manual configuration [2].
-Some systems are designed for adversarial environments, such as CARONTE: a semi-automatic tool that maintains a low profile while navigating websites, acting in a similar fashion to a human to avoid being identified as a scraper [6].
+There are systems which attempt to intelligently learn a site's structure [15], [23] and others which rely on manual configuration [3].
+Some systems are designed for adversarial environments, such as CARONTE: a semi-automatic tool that maintains a low profile while navigating websites, acting in a similar fashion to a human to avoid being identified as a scraper [7].

 We find some sources advising on methods that can be used by a website to defend against web scrapers.
-Fu et al. provided insights on how to crawl web forums that are not easily accessible through regular search engines [10].
-Benjamin et al. present a list of particular challenges to crawl hacker forums [3].
-These include gaining accessibility (solving Captcha, bypassing DDoS protection and registering to the community), avoiding detection (prevent IP blacklisting and user-agent check) and accessing private content (paying fees and gaining reputation within these communities).
+Fu et al. provided insights on how to crawl web forums that are not easily accessible through regular search engines [11].
+Benjamin et al. present a list of particular challenges to crawl hacker forums [4].
+These include gaining accessibility, avoiding detection and accessing private content.
 In our work, we discuss similar defences and also present new ones not observed by previous works.

 Also, non-academic work in the form of white papers or online blogs have addressed this problem.
-These describe systems which attempt to defend a generic website [13], as well as specific defences that can be employed by a given site [7], [15].
-Other sources discuss classes of countermeasures without specifying concrete versions that could be added to a given website [30].
-Furthermore, some sources advise on how to avoid being detected as a scraper [28], [11].
-These provide some valuable methods to avoid detection, helping scraper writers to avoid being banned.
+These describe systems which attempt to defend a generic website [14], as well as specific defences that can be employed by a given site [8], [16].
+Other sources discuss classes of countermeasures without specifying concrete versions that could be added to a given website [31].
+Furthermore, some sources advise on how to avoid being detected as a scraper [29], [12] including some valuable methods to avoid detection.
 These sources generally focus on theoretically possible defences against scraping, and few discuss ways to work around the defences.
-In this paper, we account for the methods actively being used to defend against scrapers, as well as the countermeasures we have implemented to defeat them
+In this paper, we account for the methods actively being used to defend against scrapers, as well as the countermeasures we have implemented to defeat them.